yohanesnuwara/yohanesnuwara/projects/Digby_Model_Rock_Physics.md

 # Digby Model: A Rock Physics Model to Estimate Pore Compressibility in Clastic Rocks Change Due to Pressure Drop

-I reproduce the rock physics model proposed by Digby (1981) in [his paper](https://asmedigitalcollection.asme.org/appliedmechanics/article-abstract/48/4/803/390095/The-Effective-Elastic-Moduli-of-Porous-Granular?redirectedFrom=fulltext) using Python.
+I reproduce the rock physics model proposed by Digby (1981) extensively discussed by Li and Ma (2019) in [their paper](https://ogst.ifpenergiesnouvelles.fr/articles/ogst/full_html/2019/01/ogst190120/ogst190120.html) using Python.
+[Here](https://asmedigitalcollection.asme.org/appliedmechanics/article-abstract/48/4/803/390095/The-Effective-Elastic-Moduli-of-Porous-Granular?redirectedFrom=fulltext) is Digby's original paper.

 This model can be important when we deal with reservoir with compressibility drive or reservoir compaction is dominant.
 People can quantitatively assess how much PV will reduce on a certain pressure drop during production, or how much will increase on a certain pressure buildup during injection or gas storage.